NotCleo/NotCleo/README.md

 -  Hi, I’m Amruth Ayaan
--  Student at IIITK
+-  Student at Indian Institute of Information Technology Kottayam
 -  How to reach me - amrutayan6@gmail.com

-PS - Most of my Repos have been made private temporarily, will get them back up soon!!
+PS - A lot of my Repos have been made private temporarily, will get them public soon!

-Actively learning Representation Theory!

-"assume i have a cmatrix anim running in my background lmao"
+Actively Suffering! "assume i have a cmatrix anim running in my background"

 My Favourite place to tinker around - https://godbolt.org/